 Your extra-energetic kid actually sat for the entire small group time.

-And to top it off, you answered the all-time stumping question (“Do dogs go to heaven?”) and passed with flying colors.
+And to top it off, you answered the all-time stumping question—Do dogs go to heaven?—and you passed the test with flying colors.

 But every week isn’t like that, is it?
-The reality is, some days the win is that you didn’t lose any kids (or at least they got found before parent pick-up, right?).
-I can see it on the faces of Small Group Leaders when they walk out of the room on a tough morning … As an SGL, those are the hardest weeks to be you.
+The reality is that on some days, the win is that you didn’t lose any kids.
+And if you did, they were found before pick-up.
+I can see it on the faces of Small Group Leaders when they walk out of the room on a tough morning.
+As an SGL, those are the hardest weeks to be you.

-I know you feel like all you did was lean in to say, “Please stop,” “Turn on your listening ears,” and, “Johnny, I’ve asked you twice to not roll up in the rug.”
+I know you feel like all you did was lean in to say, “Please stop.”
+Or “Turn on your listening ears.”
+Or “Dante, I’ve asked you twice to not roll up in the rug.”
 (Bless the little rug rollers!)